Second-order logic: Semantics

 The semantics of second-order logic establish the meaning of each sentence.
 Unlike first-order logic, which has only one standard semantics, there are two different semantics that are commonly used for second-order logic: standard semantics and Henkin semantics.
 In each of these semantics, the interpretations of the first-order quantifiers and the logical connectives are the same as in first-order logic.
-Only the ranges of quantifiers over second-order variables differ in the two types of semantics (Väänänen 2001).
+Only the ranges of quantifiers over second-order variables differ in the two types of semantics.

 In standard semantics, also called full semantics, the quantifiers range over all sets or functions of the appropriate sort.
+A model with this condition is called a full model, and these are the same as models in which the range of the second-order quantifiers is the powerset of the model's first-order part.
 Thus once the domain of the first-order variables is established, the meaning of the remaining quantifiers is fixed.
 It is these semantics that give second-order logic its expressive power, and they will be assumed for the remainder of this article.

 Leon Henkin (1950) defined an alternative kind of semantics for second-order and higher-order theories, in which the meaning of the higher-order domains is partly determined by an explicit axiomatisation, drawing on type theory, of the properties of the sets or functions ranged over.
 Henkin semantics is a kind of many-sorted first-order semantics, where there are a class of models of the axioms, instead of the semantics being fixed to just the standard model as in the standard semantics.
 A model in Henkin semantics will provide a set of sets or set of functions as the interpretation of higher-order domains, which may be a proper subset of all sets or functions of that sort.
 For his axiomatisation, Henkin proved that Gödel's completeness theorem and compactness theorem, which hold for first-order logic, carry over to second-order logic with Henkin semantics.
 Since also the Skolem–Löwenheim theorems hold for Henkin semantics, Lindström's theorem imports that Henkin models are just disguised first-order models.

 For theories such as second-order arithmetic, the existence of non-standard interpretations of higher-order domains isn't just a deficiency of the particular axiomatisation derived from type theory that Henkin used, but a necessary consequence of Gödel's incompleteness theorem: Henkin's axioms can't be supplemented further to ensure the standard interpretation is the only possible model.
 Henkin semantics are commonly used in the study of second-order arithmetic.

-Jouko Väänänen (2001) argued that the choice between Henkin models and full models for second-order logic is analogous to the choice between ZFC and V as a basis for set theory: "As with second-order logic, we cannot really choose whether we axiomatize mathematics using V or ZFC.
-The result is the same in both cases, as ZFC is the best attempt so far to use V as an axiomatization of mathematics."